0ranki/enervent-ctrl/README.md

 Readme will be updated in the near future with physical connection instructions.

-Work part of my Bachelor's Thesis at Oulu University of Applied Sciences.
+Work is part of my Bachelor's Thesis at Oulu University of Applied Sciences.

 Pingvin and Kotilämpö are registered trademarks of Enervent Zehnder Oy.